Speckle has an online management interface that enables you to manage your data. Specifically, you can:

 - add tags to both projects and streams, as well as other metadata

 - and more...

-This interface is called speckle admin, and it can be usually found at the root of your speckle server address.
-If you have a test account on the hestia server, you can find it here:
+This interface is called Speckle admin, and it can be found usually at the root of your Speckle server address.
+If you have a test account on the Hestia server, you can find it here:

-Once you login, you will be greated with your dashboard that includes a selection of news, streams and projects.
-In here you have an omni-search box that will attempt to find any stream or project by its name.
+Once you login, you will be greated with your dashboard that includes a selection of news, streams, and projects.
+In here you, have an omni-search box that will attempt to find any stream or project by its name.

-Over in the streams section you can search for and manage your streams.
+Within in the streams section you can search for and manage your streams.
 There's a bunch of functionality that we'll let you discover!
 Below there's some hints towards what you can do and what insights you can get.